Mobile for Nursery or Playroom

 Upon completion, I sit back and watch the movement, making sure it flows nicely and is interesting to watch.
 Each one is made one by one, handmade with quality and love.
 The wire is stainless steel.
 They are very well made and should last for many many years and quite probably a lifetime.
-My influences are Timothy Rose, Bruce Gray and of course the master, Alexander Calder!

 Thanks to the Mississippi Arts Commission for making the continuation of my work and progression of my artistic development flourish with their approval of a mini-grant in 2010, 2011 and 2013!
 I am very grateful!